-The Resting Lake property consists of eleven claim blocks covering a total of 2,322 hectares in the southern portion of the Thompson Nickel Belt situated approximately five kilometers to the northeast of Wabowden, Manitoba.
+The Resting Lake property consists of eleven claim blocks covering a total of 2,322 hectares in the southern portion of the Thompson Nickel Belt situated approximately five kilometres to the southwest of Wabowden, Manitoba.
 The property was covered by a regional electromagnetic survey by INCO in 1949 and was later explored by Falconbridge Nickel Mines Ltd. and Bowden Lake Nickel Mines Limited in 1959 to 1975 and in 1994.
 CanAlaska staked the Resting Lake claims in 2021 and conducted a property wide aeromagnetic survey in 2022.
 The property was included in the spinout arrangement between CanAlaska and the Company.
 Dr. Chris Beaumont-Smith prepared a 43-101 technical report for the Company on the Resting Lake property in 2023, the Technical Report on the Halfway and Resting Lake Properties Thompson, Manitoba.
 The report is filed under the Company's profile on SEDAR+ www.sedarplus.ca.
+Core Nickel completed a property wide airborne electromagnetic (VTEM) survey in 2024.